fttlov/JCAdvance/README.md

 * [Valkirie](https://github.com/Valkirie/JoyShockLibrary/commits/HDRumble) for adaptive triggers over Bluetooth.

 ## Building
-1. Download the sources and unzip them
+1. Download the source code and unzip
-2. Download VIsual Studio 17 and [install](https://raw.githubusercontent.com/fttlov/JCAdvance/refs/heads/main/Icon/VS17_Install.png?token=GHSAT0AAAAAADYRJAGYXVW5TUCNT2QJLEOU2QML4CA) with these components
+2. Download Visual Studio 17 and [install](https://raw.githubusercontent.com/fttlov/JCAdvance/refs/heads/main/Icon/VS17_Install.png?token=GHSAT0AAAAAADYRJAGYXVW5TUCNT2QJLEOU2QML4CA) with these components
 3. Download Windows SDK 10.0.1776.x and [install](https://raw.githubusercontent.com/fttlov/JCAdvance/refs/heads/main/Icon/SDK_Install.png?token=GHSAT0AAAAAADYRJAGZXLP2JUHLXWREPIBM2QML43A) with these components <br>
-If you have newer SDK don't forget retarhet project.
+If you have newer SDK don't forget to retarget the project
-4. Choose the `Release` build type  and `x86` or `x64`, then compile the project
+4. Choose the `Release` build type , either `x86` or `x64`, and compile the project.
+Remember about JoyshockLibrary architecture
-5. For compile Config use Ahk2exe, base file: v2 U32 (x86 only).
-Script reading JoyShockLibrary.dll and icon ftom \Icon folder
+5. To compile the Config tool, use Ahk2exe with the base file: v2 U32 or U64 (depends on JoyshockLibrary).
+The script reads JoyShockLibrary.dll and the icon from the `\Icon` folder.

 ## Editing
-Added support files for edit code in modern VS Code + clangd
+Added configuration and support files for editing the code in modern VS Code with clangd.

 ## Feedback
 `fttlkov@gmail.com`